christophevg/baseAdmin/README.md

 }
 ```

-`Service-1` would also have received an update of its configuration through a POST to `http://localhost:21212/config` with a message body containing its updated configuration :
+... and `Service-1` would also have received an update of its configuration through a POST to `http://localhost:21212/config` with a message body containing its updated configuration :

 ```json
 {